brianglass/anastasis/files/holy_fathers.md

 \[<span style="color:red">1:8-11 & 15-17b</span>\]</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt">Moses said to the sons of Israel: See, I have delivered the land before you; go in and inherit the land which I swore to your fathers, to Abraham and to Isaac and to Jacob, to give it to them and to their seed after them.
 And I spoke to you at that time saying: I shall not be able to bear you alone.
 The Lord your God has multiplied you, and behold, you are to-day as the stars of heaven in multitude.
 May the Lord, the God of our fathers, multiply you a thousand times more than you are, and bless you as he said to you.
 And I took from you wise and understanding and prudent men, and I set them to rule over you, captains of thousands and hundreds and fifties and tens and recorders for your judges.
 And I commanded your judges at that time, saying: Administer justice between your brethren, and judge rightly between a man and his brother and his proselyte.
 You shall not have respect to persons in judging.
 You shall hear the small as well as the great.
-You shall not shrink before any manÂ’s person; for the judgement is GodÂ’s.</span>
+You shall not shrink before any man’s person; for the judgement is God’s.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">The Reading is from Deuteronomy.
 \[<span style="color:red">10:14-18 & 20-21</span>\]</span>